 The CD programme is very much linked with the Network of Women’s Organisation (NOW), which is a branch of WDC’s overall structure.
 The NOW was established as a result of WDC’s work spreading to other provinces of the country, mobilizing women to form groups.
 WDC encouraged those in areas that were particularly active to create women’s forums that could represent groups and support them at a wider level.
 WDC’s main strategies are to strengthen already existing women’s forums in creating awareness, to influence duty bearers, and build safety nets within civil society in order to take action against rights violations.
 We are committed to build on preventive and early intervention strategies in minimizing the effects of GBV by promoting knowledge and awareness on the cultural/religious norms that undermines roles of women and children, particularly girls.

-Currently, the Network of Women’s organization affiliated to WDC consists of 10 regional women’s forums within 10 districts of the country (Kandy, Matale, Nuwara Eliya, Hanguranketha, Anuradhapura, Akkaraipaththu, Ampara, Batticaloa, Kilinochchi, Mannar) that continue their mission among the women, children and other vulnerable groups at the grassroots level.
+Currently, the Network of Women’s organization affiliated to WDC consists of 15 regional women’s forums within 12 districts of the country (Kandy, Matale, Nuwara Eliya, Anuradhapura, Ampara, Batticaloa, Kilinochchi, Mannar, Vavuniya, Hambanthota, Matara, Monaragala) that continue their mission among the women, children and other vulnerable groups at the grassroots level.
 Unity and understanding has developed among these women throughout the year of working together, prompting action to safeguard the rights of women with disabilities and addressing issues of violations of these safeguards.

-Lesbian, Gay, Bisexual, Transgendered and Queer (LGBTQ) persons are currently not included within our target groups, however since its very much part of the current gender policy we do hope to work towards tackling issues faced by LGBTQ groups in the future, through a rights based approach.
+While we do not specifically work with the LGBTQI community we make sure they are included within our target groups and that our services reach to members of the LGBTQI community, free from discrimination.
+Since its very much part of the current gender policy we do hope to work more towards tackling issues faced by LGBTQ groups in the future, through a rights based approach.

 Community Based Rehabilitation